redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 ### PR title flags

-Every release pipeline run is named by an operator name, the version in brackets and one of the following flags in square brackets:
+The PR title is changed Every release pipeline run is named by an operator name, the version in brackets and one of the following flags in square brackets:

 - [N] - means a new operator, universal sync is executed
 - [O] - operator-specific version overwrite, deleting bundles from repositories (copies are not deleted)